federico-villani/react-ui-boilerplate/README.md

 A React boilerplate with and based on:
   - React-scripts
-  - Styled components
+  - Styled-components
   - React-router
   - Lerna config
   - Storybook
   - Babel + Webpack custom config
   - ESLINT + airbnb rules
-  - React Bootstrap (you may prefer reactstrap, it's more or less the same)
+  - React Bootstrap (you may prefer Reactstrap, it's more or less the same)
-  - Customize-cra
+  - Customize-CRA
   - React-app-rewired
   - Ant design

   ... and more and more

-  Long story short, a powerful and scalable set of plugins ready-to-use that will allow you to start a project from scratch with everything you may need ( well... 😇).
+  Long story short, a powerful and scalable set of plugins ready-to-use that will allow you to easily start a new project from scratch with everything you may need ( well... 😇).

   Lerna is already set up to manage, build and run the storybook/UI Library pack along with the app package.
+Hot reload included!
   You have just to create the UI component inside the ui-pkg and then include it in the app-pgk like this:

   ```tsx